-Tony was appointed as Chairman of nib nz limited in July 2016 and nib nz insurance limited in April 2022.
+Tony was appointed as Chairman of nib nz limited and nib nz holdings limited in July 2016 and nib nz insurance limited in April 2022.
 He took on the Chairman role for nib nz limited after serving as an Independent Director since February 2015.